FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ProTools.md

 Recent technical articles covers various aspects of Pro Tools integration.

-- [Pro Tools integration to SPAT Revolution (2022)](https://www.flux.audio/2022/10/17/pro-tools-integration-to-spat-revolution-2022/) is a good overview of the different possible integrations.
+- [Pro Tools integration to _SPAT Revolution_ (2022)](https://www.flux.audio/2022/10/17/pro-tools-integration-to-spat-revolution-2022/) is a good overview of the different possible integrations.

-- [Using Pro Tools routing folders with SPAT Revolution](https://www.flux.audio/2022/10/13/using-pro-tools-routing-folders-with-spat-revolution/) introduce the concepts of using routing folders as _SPAT Revolution_ object tracks.
+- [Using Pro Tools routing folders with _SPAT Revolution_](https://www.flux.audio/2022/10/13/using-pro-tools-routing-folders-with-spat-revolution/) introduces the concepts of using routing folders as _SPAT Revolution_ object tracks.
 (Requires Pro Tools 2020.03 and above)

-- [Pro Tools 2022.9 AUX I/O routing with SPAT Revolution](https://www.flux.audio/2022/10/14/pro-tools-2022-9-aux-i-o-routing-with-spat-revolution/) covers the Pro Tools newly AUX I/O & Bridge device feature (macOS) and how this can be used to route to/from SPAT Revolution the SPAT Object track and the various renders
+- [Pro Tools 2022.9 AUX I/O routing with _SPAT Revolution_](https://www.flux.audio/2022/10/14/pro-tools-2022-9-aux-i-o-routing-with-spat-revolution/) covers the Pro Tools newly AUX I/O & Bridge device feature (macOS) and how this can be used to route to/from SPAT Revolution the SPAT Object track and the various renders.

-- [Reporting latency for delay compensation in SPAT Revolution](https://www.flux.audio/2022/10/17/reporting-latency-for-delay-compensation-in-spat-revolution/) covers the subject of reporting track latency when using Local Audio Path in order for SPAT Revolution to habdle delay compensation
+- [Reporting latency for delay compensation in _SPAT Revolution_](https://www.flux.audio/2022/10/17/reporting-latency-for-delay-compensation-in-spat-revolution/) covers the subject of reporting track latency when using Local Audio Path in order for SPAT Revolution to habdle delay compensation.

 ## Templates

 **Templates downloads**

 New updated templates are available for use with Avid Pro Tools.
-They are .ptxt session template files and can be used as examples to see how to integrate _SPAT Revolution_ . using the SPAT plug-in suite SEND, RETURN and ROOM.
-While some templates uses the Local Audio Path (LAP) feature others really on alternate audio devices such as audio bridge on single machine computer or other high channel count audio devices in dual computer setup.
+They are .ptxt session template files and can be used as examples to see how to integrate _SPAT Revolution_, using the SPAT plug-in suite SEND, RETURN and ROOM.
+While some templates use the Local Audio Path (LAP) feature, others rely on alternate audio devices such as audio bridge on single machine computer or other high channel count audio devices in dual computer setup.

 The [Avid Pro Tools Session Templates](https://public.3.basecamp.com/p/N48YKyqnBWXmMq1Fohskew8c) is a complete .zip package of all the 6 available templates and can be copied to your **Pro Tools Session Templates** folder.